 4. Adults Don’t Feel Forced or Pressured to Learn the Piano

 While parental pressure and lofty goals often compel kids to learn to play, adults are truly able to remain in control of their own fates.
 Because no one is forcing them to do it, adult students are typically excited to practice simply for the sake of learning something new.
 This motivation is quite powerful, and it has beneficial cognitive effects that increase a player’s ability to learn quickly.
 In this program, those who really want to learn to play their favorite songs on the piano can do so in just three weeks.

 5. Playing the Piano is a Great Stress Reliever

 Everyone knows that music soothes the soul, and that knowledge is backed up by numerous studies that prove music’s stress-reducing abilities.
-Today’s adults are under more stress than ever, and these qualities are another powerful motivational tool for students.
+Today’s adults are under more stress than ever, and these qualities are another powerful motivational tool for an adult.
 Music releases dopamine in the brain’s reward centers, the same ones that respond to food and other stimuli.
 In fact, many believe that it’s more difficult to find parts of the brain that do not respond to music than to find those that do.

 6. It’s a Great Workout for the Brain

-During adulthood, learning how to play the piano is a great way to train the brain.
+During adulthood, learning to play the piano online is a great way to train the brain.
 Learning how to play one’s favorite songs by assembling their individual components is a way for students to challenge their brains, keeping them sharper and more alert for a longer time.
 Not only can increased cognitive function help to fight the earliest signs of dementia, it helps students keep their brains active and enjoy a greater quality of life.
 These, along with music’s mood-elevating and stress-relieving qualities, make music a wonderful way to give the brain a workout.